weareleaf/handbook/time-tracking.md

 Harvest provides a mechanism for adding descriptions to an entry via the _Add notes_ field.
 Use good descriptions that will make sense to both us and a client; for example, _"Writing automated tests for the new referrals feature"_, rather than _"Tests"_.

-### Start & stop your timer as neeeded
+### Stop and start your timer as neeeded

 The day is full of distractions, and sometimes you'll be stopped in your tracks while a timer is running.
 If you're not going to be working on something for more than a couple of minutes, simply pause your timer, and start it again when you're ready to pick the task back up.

 ### We all make mistakes

 From time to time, you'll either forget to start a timer, or you'll leave one running at the end of the working day.
-If you fidn yourself having made one of these mistakes, you can retroactively edit your time entries and descriptions with Harvest.
+If either of these happen, you can retroactively edit your time entries and descriptions with Harvest.
 If something's gone wrong, don't be afraid to change it; just do your best in estimating the correct entry.